 As long as I trust that a friend's "No" or "Can't right now" isn't forever (or a passive way to phase out our friendship without explicitly saying so), I'm good.
 I promise.
 I've been there, and I'll know that I can be just as honest when my turn to beg out.

 All my friends have different comfort levels with divulging certain financial areas.
-When I was little, buying certain snacks at the ice cream truck or pizzeria showed which friends had pocket money.
+When I was little, buying certain snacks at the ice cream van or pizzeria showed which friends had pocket money.
 Before college, talking about our respective families' finances was a little awkward, as that determined who got more financial aid — but we did it in our own way.
 Within the last five years or so, we've started to share our salaries, benefits, raises, and promotions at work.
-More recently, as we have all started thinking more seriously about owning property (even if it seems impossible in certain cities or states) — or becoming more responsible for our aging parents, or getting older with or without romantic partners — the truth-telling is in full flow.
+More recently, as we have all started thinking more seriously about owning property (even if it seems impossible in certain cities) — or becoming more responsible for our ageing parents, or getting older with or without romantic partners — the truth-telling is in full flow.

 I feel especially close to my friends when they let me know they can't hang out for financial reasons.
 They're being vulnerable with me in a way that I don't take for granted, and they're also revealing the priorities that they've set for themselves in the short- or long-term future.
 Those goals are also things we can talk about, and knowing about those areas/concerns/worries/frustrations contribute just as much to the deepening of our relationship as getting a "yes" to spend time together.